bryanbraun/bryanbraun.github.io/_posts/2022-07-16-scratch-is-a-big-deal.md

 ![Visual coding blocks from the Scratch programming language]({{site.url}}/assets/images/scratch-coding-blocks.png)

 Like many pandemic parents, I recently introduced it to my kids.
-Over time, it started to catch hold and realized that there was more beneath the surface.
+Over time, it started to catch hold and I realized that there was more beneath the surface.
 I decided to take a closer look and this is what I found.

 ## More than a programming language